Gh0st-N1njA/ALNJCoin/doc/tor.md

 config file): *Needed for Tor version 0.2.7.0 and older versions of Tor only.
 For newer versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

-	HiddenServiceDir /var/lib/tor/alnj-service/
+	HiddenServiceDir /var/lib/tor/alnjl-service/
-	HiddenServiceVersion 2
-	HiddenServicePort 51472 127.0.0.1:51472
+	HiddenServicePort 8233 127.0.0.1:8233
 	HiddenServicePort 61472 127.0.0.1:61472

-The directory can be different of course, but (both) port numbers should be equal to your alnjd's P2P listen port (51472 by default).
+The directory can be different of course, but (both) port numbers should be equal to your alnjld's P2P listen port (8233 by default).

-	-externalip=X   You can tell alnj about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the ALNJ network).
-Given the above configuration, you can find your .onion address in /var/lib/tor/alnj-service/hostname.
+	-externalip=X   You can tell alnjl about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your .onion address in /var/lib/tor/alnjl-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.